arianGh1/linkedin-auto-connect/README.md

 pip install selenium
 ```
 ## How to use
-When you run the program it will ask you to first enter you email or phone number(inorder to logging in):
+When you run the program(follow.py) it will ask you to first enter you email or phone number(inorder to logging in):
 ```
 Enter your login email or phone number:your_linkedin_email_address_or_phone_number
 ```